thaiminh2022/KitchenChaos2D/README.md

 #### GetComponent

-- Get the component attach to the current gameobject.
+- Get the component attached to the current game object.
-- If there are multiples component with the same type, it will get the first component.
+- If there are multiple components with the same type, it will get the first component.

-> - **GetComponent returns null if there're no component, no error is thrown**
+> - **GetComponent returns null if there are no components, no error is thrown**
-> - **GetComponent can get interface  that given to the component**
+> - **GetComponent can get interface  that is given to the component**

 #### GetNode

 - Get the children node of the node where the function is called.
 - You have to specify the path, multiple component will results in the first instance.

-> - **GetNode returns null if there're no component in the specified path, no error is thrown**
+> - **GetNode returns null if there are no component in the specified path, no error is thrown**
 > - **GetNode cannot get interface  that given to the component**

 **Solution** </br>